Chester Himes: Emigration to France

-Himes separated from his wife Jean in 1952, and the following year he began a period of travels by boarding a ship to France.
-By the 1950s he had decided to settle permanently in France, a country he liked in part due to his popularity in literary circles.
-In Paris, Himes was the contemporary of the political cartoonist Oliver Harrington and fellow expatriate writers Richard Wright, James Baldwin, and William Gardner Smith.
+Himes separated from his wife, Jean, in 1952, and the following year he began a period of travels by boarding a ship to France.
+By the 1950s, he had decided to settle permanently in France, a country he liked in part due to his popularity in literary circles.
+In Paris, Himes was friends with his contemporaries; the political cartoonist Oliver Harrington and fellow expatriate writers Richard Wright, James Baldwin and William Gardner Smith.

-It was in Paris in the late 1950s that Chester met his second wife, Lesley Himes (née Packard), when she went to interview him.
-She was a journalist at the Herald Tribune, where she wrote a fashion column, "Monica".
+In Paris in the late 1950s Chester met his second wife, Lesley Packard, when she interviewed him for the Herald Tribune; she wrote a fashion column there under the name of "Monica".
 He described her as "Irish-English with blue-gray eyes and very good looking"; he also saw her courage and resilience, Chester said to Lesley: "You're the only true color-blind person I've ever met in my life."
 After he suffered a stroke, in 1959, Lesley quit her job and nursed him back to health.
 She cared for him for the rest of his life, and worked with him as his informal editor, proofreader, confidante and, as the director Melvin Van Peebles dubbed her, "his watchdog".
 After a long engagement, they were married in 1978, as Chester Himes was still legally married to his first wife, Jean, and only able to gain a divorce that year.

-Lesley and Chester faced adversities as a mixed-race couple but they prevailed.
-Their circle of political colleagues and creative friends included not only such towering figures as Langston Hughes and Richard Wright; it also included figures such as Malcolm X, Carl Van Vechten, Picasso, Jean Miotte, Ollie Harrington, Nikki Giovanni and Ishmael Reed.
-Bohemian life in Paris would in turn lead them to the South of France and finally on to Spain, where they lived until Chester's death in 1984.
+Lesley and Chester faced adversities as a mixed-race couple, but they prevailed.
+Their circle of political colleagues and creative friends included towering figures Langston Hughes, Richard Wright, Malcolm X, Carl Van Vechten, Picasso, Jean Miotte, Ollie Harrington, Nikki Giovanni, Ishmael Reed and John A. Williams.
+Williams based the main character of his 1967 novel The Man Who Cried I Am on Himes.
+Bohemian life in Paris would in turn lead Lesley and Chester to the South of France and finally on to Spain, where they lived until Chester's death in 1984.